SelfCareMap

 Final Thoughts: Recovery Is a Practice, Not a Performance

-Using a massage gun at home can be incredibly rewarding — but only when approached with mindfulness and restraint.
-The goal isn’t to “crush” your muscles into submission; it’s to support your body’s natural healing process.
-By starting slow, respecting boundaries, and tuning into how you feel, you’ll unlock the true benefits of percussive therapy — less pain, better movement, and greater resilience.
+Using a massage gun at home can be incredibly rewarding, but only when approached with mindfulness and restraint.
+The goal is not to crush your muscles into submission, it is to support your body’s natural healing process.
+By starting slow, respecting the anatomical boundaries of your body, and tuning into how you feel, you will unlock the true benefits of percussive therapy, which include less pain, better movement, and greater resilience.

 So grab your gun, set it to low, and let your body guide the way.
-Your future self will thank you.
+Your future self will thank you for the careful approach.

 Ready for the real thing?
 Find a Recover venue near you →